Leica SL vs Sony RX100 V

 Studio photographers will appreciate that the Leica SL (unlike the RX100 V) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the SL and the RX100 V are recent models that are part of the current product line-up.
-The RX100 V replaced the earlier Sony RX100 IV, while the SL does not have a direct predecessor.
+The RX100 V is a recent model that features in the current product line-up of Sony.
+In contrast, the SL has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SL was succeeded by the Leica SL2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Leica SL and the Sony RX100 V?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.